Your Rights at Work

 Maternity / Paternity Pay

 When you’re a new parent or you’re expecting a baby you have extra rights at work.
-You can find out more about maternity and paternity rights here.
+You can find out more about maternity and paternity rights on the Citizens Advice website.

 Tips